flowground/amazonaws-com-backup-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetBackupVaultAccessPolicy
-### Returns the access policy document that is associated with the named backup vault.
+> Returns the access policy document that is associated with the named backup vault.<br/>

 #### Input Parameters
 * `backupVaultName` - _required_